 When we are at the starting line of our career, we tend to gravitate towards well-known paths.
 Mostly oblivious to the future, and with a casual indifference towards the consequences of our current choices, our slumber is awoken with a rude start when, after a couple of years, we find ourselves at the bottom of a full barrel.

 However, students, colleges, and corporations are getting smarter.
 To leave behind the crammed barrel, and progress upwards, students need to have a set blueprint, or at least the beginnings of a blueprint when they start their career.
-A campus recruitment test helps students with their job prospects.
+A helps students with their job prospects.
 Organisations offer job openings for freshers to make the most of new talent and fresh perspectives.

 How you handle your job in the initial stages can set the course for the rest of your career.
 A change in your perspective at the beginning of your career can fast-track your career by leaps and bounds.
 Here are some pointers that will help you achieve the same:

 1. A series of experiences: The initial period of time spent in the corporate world can be fascinating to a fresher.
 Unfamiliar rules in a new territory can be a little overwhelming.
 To make the most of any job, act like a sponge.
 Soak everything in.
 Take time to assimilate into your new surroundings.
 Observe and learn.
 Be curious, ask intelligent questions, and take initiative.